-Leigh is Head of Road Traffic and specialises in all aspects of road traffic law.
+Leigh is Head of Road Traffic and specialises in all aspects of road traffic law as well as serious crime.
 She acts for both private clients and in cases where legal aid is available.
 She provides pragmatic advice on the law after considering the facts and circumstances of each case.
-She is a Trial Advocate and Higher Court Advocate, conducting her own trials, representing clients at court on guilty pleas to put forward mitigation and regularly appears in the Crown Court.
+She is a Higher Court Advocate and a Trial Advocate, conducting her own trials and representing clients at court on guilty pleas to put forward mitigation on their behalf.

 Area of Specialism: Road traffic work and serious crime.